alexharri/website/posts/webgl-gradients.md

 <SmallNote label="">Observe how $S$ is multiplied by a negative number for waves 3 and 5.
 Making some of the waves travel in the opposite direction prevents the final wave from feeling as if it's moving in one direction at a constant rate.</SmallNote>

-These five sine waves give us quite a pretty natural-looking final wave:
+These five sine waves give us a reasonably natural-looking final wave:

 <WebGLShader fragmentShader="sine_stack_3" width={800} height={200} seed={30511} maintainHeight={0.7} />